sjhuskey/dll-hybrid/README.md

 - HuggingFace API and Tutorials: <https://huggingface.co/>
 - PyTorch Tutorials: <https://pytorch.org/>

-Indeed, this entire project is an example of how AI can accelerate digital scholarship, since most of it emerged from conversations with chatbots, particularly Chat GPT 4o.
+Indeed, this entire project is an example of how AI can accelerate digital scholarship, since most of it emerged from conversations with chatbots, particularly Chat GPT 4o, but also GitHub's Copilot and Google's Gemini.

 ## Structure of this Repository